cellml/libcellml-archived/docs/source/usecases.rst

  1.2   1.0
 ===== =====

+#.
+Category: Installation for developer of 3rd party software, or scripter, that will use libCellML
+   #.
+Notes:
+      #. native installers (using CPack, pip)
+      #. easy to setup build environment (good documentation)

+   #.
+Use cases for combinations of OS (i.e. Mac OS X, Linux, Windows) and client language (C++, Python, Java, Matlab)

 The following is Text copied from roadmap and will still be digested into use case itemisation.
 ===============================================================================================